knative/eventing/docs/broker/README.md

 1. Determines the subscriber's URI.
-    -   Currently uses the same logic as the `Subscription` Reconciler, so supports Addressables and Kubernetes Services.
+    -   Currently uses the same logic as the `Subscription` Reconciler, so supports Addressables and Kubernetes `Service`s.
 1. Creates a Kubernetes `Service` and Istio `VirtualService` pair.
 This allows all Istio enabled `Pod`s to send to the `Trigger`'s address.
     -   This is the same as the current `Channel` implementation.
-The `Service` points no where.
+The `Service` points nowhere.
 The `VirtualService` reroutes requests that originally went to the `Service`, to instead go to the `Broker`'s 'filter' `Service`.
 1. Creates `Subscription` from the `Broker`'s 'everything' `Channel` to the